opestro/csccBlogP/README.md

-# CSCC Blog Project Using NUXT3 and DIRECTUS
+# CSCC Blog Project Using NUXT3 and DIRECTUS (Dockered)

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
 Look at the [Directus Offecial Page ](https://directus.io) to learn more.
 Nuxt-Directus Plugin/Package Documentation [Nuxt Directus ](https://www.nuxt-directus.site/) to learn more.
+Docker Conatiner for Directus [Docker Offecial Page ](https://docker.com/) to learn more.

 ## Setup